ezrogha/SendIT_API/README.md

 **Responses**

 - `200 OK` on success
-- `404 Not Found` if the device does not exist
+- `404 Not Found` if the parcel does not exist

 ```json
 {